Health Sciences Main Menu

 Master of Public Health

 Accredited by CEPH.
 The purpose of the Master of Public Health (MPH) degree is to provide students with mastery of theory, knowledge, and skills in areas of public and community health.
 The program prepares students with a broad foundation in all five core areas of public health: health behavior and education, health services administration, epidemiology, biostatistics, and environmental health sciences.
 The program emphasis in Community Health Education also exposes students to specialized training in health promotion and education methods, health communication, program planning and evaluation, and program management.
-All students have an opportunity to apply learned skills in practice during a culminating capstone course and a two-term, supervised practicum (internship) experience in the community.
+All students have an opportunity to apply learned skills in practice during a culminating capstone course and a supervised practicum (internship) experience in the community.
 Students also have the opportunity to develop other areas of professional interest through electives, student organizations, and faculty research.

 To be a principal center of public health education, information, and advocacy in the Georgia coastal region.